mcrmickben45/NexusMarket-Post/README.md

 ## Technical Details

 NexusMarket Post is a MERN-stack single-page application that combines the power of a dynamic web store with a robust MongoDB backend server.
-Built with technologies including React, Node.js, Express.js, and JWT authentication.
+Built with technologies including React, Node.js, Express.js, JWT authentication, and Render.
 NexusMarket Post offers a compelling user experience and efficient management for both buyers and sellers.

 ## Deployed Link